Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Camping facilities available

-Best Time to Visit: Early morning or late afternoon for the red sand effect
+Best Time to Visit: Morning or late afternoon for the red sand effect

 2. Green Bay (Teluk Hijau)